 The Organization operates with a balanced budget and regularly monitors liquidity required to meet its operating needs and other financial commitments.
 The Organization has a goal to maintain cash on hand equal to three months of operating expenses, which averages approximately \$147,800 a month.
 The Organization considers all expenditures related to its ongoing activities of providing family violence and sexual assault education and crisis program services in Williamson County as well as the conduct of activities that support these program services to be general expenditures.
-Financial assets available for general expenditures available for general expenditures within one year from December 31, 2018 are as follows:

 Financial assets at year end:

-Cash and cash equivalents \$ 156,731
+Cash and cash equivalents \$ 84,797

-Contributions receivable 303,231
+Contributions receivable 431,963

-Prepaid expenses 4,269
+Prepaid expenses 6,986

+Total financial assets 523,746

+Less those unavailable for general expenditures within one year, due to:

+Donor-imposed purpose restrictions (30,000)
-Financial assets available to meet general

-expenditures over the next year \$ 464,231
+Financial assets available to meet general expenditures over the next year \$ 493,746